 Plasma Donations Being Used to Treat COVID-19 Patients

-If you have recovered from COVID-19 and are willing to donate plasma, please email email@example.com for initial screening.
+If you have recovered from COVID-19 and are willing to donate plasma, please email firstname.lastname@example.org or contact a Bronson Care Advisor at (269) 341-7788.

-The Bronson Healthcare system is one of more than 2,100 sites around the country taking part in a convalescent plasma program to treat patients who have a COVID-19 diagnosis.
+In May, the Bronson Healthcare system became one of more than 2,100 sites around the country to take part in a convalescent plasma program to treat patients who have a COVID-19 diagnosis.

 With this type of treatment, plasma donated from a recovered patient is given to someone with a current case of the virus.
 The plasma from recovered patients may contain antibodies that may help fight the disease.